Dhanapathy-Vadivelu/.Net-Tools/Console/MauiAssemblyExtractor/README.md

    - Download from: https://dotnet.microsoft.com/download
    - Verify installation: `dotnet --version`

+2. **MAUI APK built with .NET 9 or above** - This tool is compatible only with APK files built targeting .NET 9 or later versions

-2. **Appropriate permissions** to read MAUI application files and write to output directories
+3. **Appropriate permissions** to read MAUI application files and write to output directories

 ## Installation